-Sudden impact on the wrist due to a fall on the outstretched arm can damage the bones, tendons or ligaments of the wrist and hands.
+A sudden impact on the wrist due to a fall on the outstretched arm can damage the bones, tendons, or ligaments of the wrist and hands.
 There can be fractures of bones, sprains, and strain on nerves, tendons, and ligaments.

 Long-term repetitive stress on your hands and wrists may weaken the nerves, tendons, ligaments, and joints.

 You will be advised to try alternative treatment before considering the surgical means of treatment.
 Alternative therapies include:

 Herbal remedies: Herbs such as arnica, bromelin found in the enzymes of pineapple, flaxseed oil, and turmeric can reduce inflammation when applied on the wrist.
 St. John’s wort can repair nerves and cure carpal tunnel syndrome.
 Avocado oil, soyabean oil combination, black currant oil, borage oil, Boswellia, evening primrose oil, ginger, Gamma-Linolenic Acid (GLA), and ginkgo have been proven effective in treating the symptoms of arthritis.